Banata

 Run the full Banata platform on your own infrastructure.

-Self-hosting means hosting the Banata platform yourself, not embedding a different auth model into your product.
-The goal is the same product shape as the hosted Banata service:
+Self-hosting Banata means running the entire platform -- dashboard, auth backend, and all supporting services -- on infrastructure you control.
+You are not embedding a different auth model into your app; you are deploying the same product that powers the hosted Banata service.

-If you just want to integrate with Banata as a customer, use the hosted dashboard flow instead.
+If you only need to integrate auth into your application as a customer, head to the Quick Start instead.

 Product Shape

-2. Developers sign in to the Banata dashboard
+2. Developers sign in to your Banata dashboard.

-5. Their apps use Banata's SDKs and auth surfaces against that Banata instance
+5. Their apps use Banata's SDKs and auth UI, pointed at your Banata instance.

-The self-hosted platform keeps a small amount of local Convex wiring:
+Your self-hosted deployment keeps a small set of local Convex files alongside the published @banata-auth/convex package:

 text